Guide to Stripe Fees & Rates For 2025

 Negotiating custom pricing typically involves direct communication with Stripe to discuss your business’s specific needs.
 This can result in a fee structure with revenue sharing on interchange, offering potential savings for high-volume transactions.

-Stripe Pricing for Non-Profit Organizations
+Stripe Pricing for Nonprofits (Discounts & Requirements)

 Stripe offers discounted pricing for non-profit organizations, making it an attractive option for charities and other non-profit entities looking to minimize their processing fees.
-To qualify for these discounts, organizations must meet certain criteria, including having non-profit status and processing at least 80% of their donation payments using Stripe.

 Non-profit organizations that meet these criteria can benefit from lower processing fees, which include: